My Two Dads: Synopsis

 The series begins in 1987, after Marcy Bradford (only seen in the second-season episode "In Her Dreams"), the mother of 12-year-old Nicole Bradford, has died.
 The two men who had competed for Marcy's affections in Key West during the summer of 1974 — Michael Taylor, a successful but slightly neurotic financial advisor, and Joey Harris, a struggling, but laid-back artist (former friends turned rivals over their mutual interest in Marcy) — are awarded joint custody of Nicole.

 Each week, the mix-ups and trials of two single men raising a teenage daughter provide the stories.
 Judge Margaret V. Wilbur, a family court judge who gave custody of Nicole to Michael and Joey, frequently visits the new family.
 She bought the building in which Joey lived, so is now the live-in landlord.
-Michael originally has his own condo uptown, but in Episode 2, Nicole stages a sit-in at school because she feels she had no home, and the men decide it is better to all live in one home.
+Michael originally has his own condo uptown, but in episode two of the first season, Nicole stages a sit-in at school because she feels she had no home, and the men decide it is better to all live in one home.
 They choose Joey's loft.

 Nicole's paternity is never revealed on the show, but in the episode "Pop, the Question," Michael and Joey – after a falling out – have a DNA test to determine which of them is Nicole's biological father.
 The test is conducted against Nicole's wishes; she is happier not knowing who her true father is, and she destroys the results before opening them.
 Michael and Joey later resolve their differences and reconcile.
 Judge Wilbur looks at the results, but throws them away without revealing them to the audience.

 The series comes to an end (in the episode called "See You in September?") when Joey reconnects with a former girlfriend named Sarah, and moves to San Francisco to live with her and her daughter, Grace.
 He stays in contact with Nicole, while Michael and Judge Wilbur remain in New York.
 Nicole writes a letter to Joey, in which she makes reference to going out to San Francisco to visit, and she ends by saying that no matter what, or where he is, or who he is with, she would always be happy with him as one of her two dads.

-The exterior shots of the building were taken at 484 Broome Street in New York City.